-In contrast, Gaussian process regression (GPR) is a nonparametric Bayesian estimator for function learning.
-When applied to CSI, it models the wireless channel as a complex-valued random function.
-From noisy partial observations, GPR extrapolates the full CSI and provides principled uncertainty quantification~\cite{shah2025}.
-GPR incorporates domain knowledge through a prior covariance function, referred to as the kernel~\cite{rasmussen2006gaussian}.
-The kernel characterizes the second-order statistics of the underlying wireless channel and encodes spatial correlations among channel coefficients across transmit and receive antennas.
-By appropriately designing the kernel to reflect spatial correlations induced by antenna geometry and wireless propagation physics, GPR does not rely explicitly on sparsity or bandlimitedness assumptions~\cite{ADMM_algo_Sig_letter_2018}.
-By properly exploiting and modeling these transmit–receive correlations through the kernel, GPR further improves channel estimation accuracy~\cite{Jieao2025IEEE_TIT} and remains effective even under hardware-constrained pilot activations~\cite{Arj25}.
-These considerations motivate a closer examination of existing pilot-based channel estimation techniques and their fundamental limitations, which we review next.
+Gaussian process regression (GPR) offers a nonparametric Bayesian approach to function learning.
+It encodes prior domain knowledge through a covariance function (kernel)~\cite{rasmussen2006gaussian}, which characterizes the second-order statistics of the wireless channel and captures spatial correlations across antennas~\cite{li2024spatioGPR, shah2026improved}.
+By designing the kernel to reflect antenna geometry and propagation physics, GPR avoids explicit sparsity or bandlimitedness assumptions~\cite{shah2026improved}, improves estimation accuracy~\cite{Jieao2025IEEE_TIT}, and remains effective under hardware-constrained pilot transmission~\cite{Arj25}.
+These observations motivate reviewing existing pilot-based channel-estimation methods and identifying the research gap addressed in this paper.